trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 ```

 Note: in the `--command=...` script I had to maintain `Parser/`
-directory nesting in the interestingness test as `.gcda` files contain
+directory nesting in the test as `.gcda` files contain
-directory part of the file path.
+directory part of the filepath.
 This is the raw file produced by `cvise`:

 ```c